UniMath/agda-unimath/src/literature/idempotents-in-intensional-type-theory.lagda.md

 ```

 The preferred notion of equivalence in the library are functions equipped with a
-left inverse and a right inverse.
+left inverse and a right inverse, which coincides with the example given in the
+article.

 ```agda
 open import foundation.equivalences using